 (CORRECTION) Sack Lunch Productions, Inc. (OTC: SAKL) Proceeding To Definitive Agreement on Acquisition of Stake in Arowana Media Holdings

-Arowana Media Taps Joey Clarke Jr. to adapt Wish for the big screen

-/EIN News/ -- SALT LAKE CITY, UTAH, Sept.
-22, 2022 (GLOBE NEWSWIRE) -- Sack Lunch Productions, Inc. (OTC PINK: SAKL), an action-oriented events and entertainment company.
-Arowana Media Holdings Inc., is a multimedia acquisitions and development company in which Sack Lunch intends to acquire a 45% minority interest to gain access to Arowana’s Intellectual property (IP) consisting of film, book and legacy entertainment titles (https://www.ArowanaMedia.com), which both companies hope to close within the next 45 days.
+SALT LAKE CITY, UTAH, Sept.
+22, 2022 (GLOBE NEWSWIRE) -- Sack Lunch Productions, Inc. SAKL, an action-oriented events and entertainment company.
+Arowana Media Holdings Inc., is a multimedia acquisitions and development company in which Sack Lunch intends to acquire a 45% minority interest to gain access to Arowana's Intellectual property (IP) consisting of film, book and legacy entertainment titles (https://www.ArowanaMedia.com), which both companies hope to close within the next 45 days.

 In the interim, Mark Newbauer, CEO of Arowana Media, continues to move forward and has reached an agreement in principle to retain Nicholl Fellowship recipient Joey Clarke Jr. to adapt one of Arowana's properties, Barbara O'Connor's former New York Times bestseller "Wish", into a full-length feature film.